openownership/bods-dev-handbook/translations.md

 ### Installing and configuring the Transifex client

-Note that if you installed the [data standard repo](https://github.com/openownership/data-standard) the transifex client is a dependency so it will already be installed.
+Note that if you installed the [data standard repo](https://github.com/openownership/data-standard) the Transifex client is a dependency so it will already be installed.

 #### Installing the Transifex client